inspectit-docker/cmr/README.md

 ```

 ### Running a specific version of the CMR
 The image inspectit/cmr:latest always refers to the latest beta version of inspectIT.
 If you want the latest stable build, please use the image inspectit/cmr:stable.
 You can also use a numeric version, please see the available tags.

+**Important:** The inspectIT agent version has to match _exactly_ the version of inspectIT CMR!
+A version check will be implemented in release 1.7

 ### Volumes
 Several volumes are created to manage the storage.